Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Naracoorte Surrounds, placing the area among the bottom 25% of areas assessed nationally

-Naracoorte Surrounds has recorded approximately 4 residential properties granted approval annually over the past five financial years, totalling 24 homes.
-In FY-26, 0 approvals have been recorded so far.
-On average, 2.3 people moved to the area per new home constructed between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being built at an average expected construction cost value of $427,000.
+Naracoorte Surrounds granted approval for approximately 4 residential properties annually over the past 5 financial years, totalling 24 homes.
+No approvals have been recorded so far in FY-26.
+On average, 2.3 people moved to the area per new home constructed between FY-21 and FY-25.
+New homes were built at an average value of $316,000 during this period.

-The estimated count of 655 people per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Naracoorte Surrounds adding 98 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+At current development rates, new housing supply should meet demand comfortably, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development